👋 Hello internet, I’m Thor!

 First things first.
 About my name: yes.
 It directly refers to the almighty god.
 Indirectly, it is an apt wordplay from my dad on one of his favorite comic book series: Thorgal (Thor Galle, Thorgal, get it?).
 I hold no grudge, it’s a great series.

-Thorgal is also a Belgian series, which brings me to my second point: I have lived most of my 20-something years in Leuven, Belgium.
+Thorgal is also a Belgian series, which brings me to the start of my story: I lived most of my 20-something years in Leuven, Belgium.
 I grew up there happily, went to a fun Freinet primary school (no homework!), a proper Catholic high school (homework!), and finally, a world-renowned university for my bachelors’ in Computer Science.

-I like to read regularly, which I do online on Readup, or by reading and listening to books.
+I like to read regularly, which I often do online on Readup.

 I find languages fascinating.
-I’m currently fluent in Dutch (native) and English (actually, I seem to be gradually losing my Dutch 🙀).
-I’m also able to hold a decent conversation in Swedish and French.
+I’m currently fluent in Dutch (native) and English.
+I’m also able to hold a decent conversation in Swedish and French, though I’m not getting much practice as of late.
 I enjoy hacking on language-learning technology, so I was lucky to be able to do my master’s thesis on this topic, at Språkkraft.

-I have an obsession for personal data (management).
-I created a visualization of all movies I’ve watched since 2015, but I think we could collectively do much more interesting things with our personal data.
+In general, I like scratching my own technological itches, and doing fun stuff with my personal data (see my projects).
+I also think we could collectively do much more interesting things with our personal data.
 In 2020 I gave a talk about getting your personal data from big tech & doing something with it.
-This ties in closely with a strong interest in productivity apps and knowledge management tools.
-Also, my Notion is nuts.
+This ties in with an interest in productivity apps and knowledge management tools.
+My personal Notion has become massive since I started it in 2019.
+I’m looking for ways to publish some notes here in long-lasting, self-owned Markdown.

 I enjoy being active, but as someone who also enjoys sitting in front of a computer; there’s always the goal of being more active.

-🧗🏼♂️ In my teens have dabbled many years with wall climbing and bouldering.
-This resurged in Sweden last year by dint of living next to a climbing gym.
-The practice never turned very serious however; so I’m stuck at a ~6c grade.
-Bouldering can be an super fun form of social problem solving, away from the computer.
+🧗🏼♂️ In my teens, wall climbing and bouldering represented a considerable part of my week.
+Since higher education, I’ve had on & off relationship with the sport.
+The practice never turned super serious; so I’m stuck at a ~6c grade.
+Bouldering can be an very fun problem solving, away from the computer.

 🏃🏼♂️ I’m running regularly for all the good reasons.
 No races yet, though my first half marathon seems to be approaching.
 Also, I’m in no hurry here.